top of page

 We're a Google and GCP type company, so we run Google Workplace and Google Cloud, and many of our products are running in Google Cloud.
 And so that is one that I can't live without institutionally.
 You need some kind of platform foundation that supports you.
 And for us, that's Google.

 Then the entirety of Anthropic's ecosystem Claude Code is an application that I cannot live without.
 Everything that I do is through code these days.
 I don't do slides anymore.
 I tell an AI agent what I want.
 It looks into my history of what I've done before, and then it gives me a presentation that is always spelled perfectly.
 It's in my tone of voice.
 It has the knowledge and the data points that I care about already put on the slide.
-And so, Claude Code for me, and the product suite is a big one.
+And so, Claude Code and the product suite is a big one for me.

 In 5 or 10 years’ time, what is the future of Usekase?

-If technology becomes a commodity or if it further commoditizes access to understanding the very fabric of nature and information, Usekase aims to be the partner that will help you enable the use cases that matter for your organization at its stage throughout its life cycle when it comes to using technology as a vehicle for enabling them.
-And that means that we want to partner with as many organizations as we possibly can to be the trusted AI capability partner that allows every organization to get access to frontier technologies, to stay competitive, and to stay healthy in a very turbulent world.
+We believe technology, like water, should be everywhere and essential, not rationed by budget or company size.
+We want to make practical AI transformation available to the 98% of companies it was never built for, and to lift their bottom line significantly in months, not years.
+UseKase aims to be the partner that will help you enable the use cases that matter for your organization at its stage throughout its life cycle when it comes to using technology as a vehicle for enabling them.
+And that means that we want to partner with as many organizations as we possibly can to be the trusted AI capability partner that allows every organization to get access to practical AI to stay competitive, and to stay healthy in a very turbulent world.
 We want to be the stable, progressive element that removes limits from every organization we touch.
 No one can use the excuse that AI building is too complex or that it is too much work or that it is too difficult.
-Now we can truly get back to saying, OK, in an uninhibited view, if we could do anything we could ever wish for as an organization, what would it be?
-Because now this is possible and we can get technologies to support us every step of the way and Usekase can be that partner that enables this.
+Now we can truly get back to saying, if we could do anything we could ever wish for as an organization, what would it be?
+Because now this is possible and we can get technologies to support us every step of the way and UseKase can be that partner that enables this.

 Do you have any words of advice for our SOM students for starting their own business?